Chart 1 & 2 – Source: ALC “Gundaroo”, Nebo QLD

 Days to Calving EBV

 Cows that calve late in the season or fail to calve are penalised in Brahman Breedplan.
-At ALC all cows retained must wean a calf and conceive before 21 February every year.
+At ALC all cows retained must wean a calf every year.
+They must also conceive (while lactating) by 14th December every year.
 Even if a calf is lost by misadventure, wild dogs, or anything else, ALC cows are killed for beef.
 We require total accountability, and 100% returns of progeny.

 Lower, or negative Estimated Breeding Values (EBV’s) are preferred indicating shorter days to calving for the sires daughters (Source: National Beef Recording Scheme, Brahman Group Breedplan).